alignment-research-center/heuristic-hafnian/README.md

 32274.905033773324
 ```

-Use the `evaluation` module to calculate the explained variance of different estimators over different distributions.
+Use the `evaluation` module to calculate the explained variance and OLS regression coefficients of different estimators over different distributions.